Anyone can apply for Medicaid any time. You do not need to be on disability. Just contact your state Medicaid office.

 If you got turned down for Medicaid, or thought you would be turned down so didn’t bother applying, don’t give up hope!
 There a whole bunch of things you can still try:

 If you are married….
-If you are not eligible for Medicaid because your spouse has too much income or savings, you are still eligible to apply for the Medicaid Long Term Care program listed above.
+If you are not eligible for Medicaid because your spouse has too much income or savings, you are still eligible to apply for the Medicaid Waivers program listed above.
 In most states, they will not count your spouse’s income.
 In many states, they will also allow your spouse to keep savings, sometimes as much as $120,000.

-If you have too much income for Medicaid, you may still be eligible for to apply for the Medicaid Long Term Care program listed above.
+If you have too much income for Medicaid, you may still be eligible for to apply for the Medicaid Waiver program listed above.
 It will depend on your state.
 In some states you can have higher income and still qualify.
-If they tell you that you can’t qualify, try consulting with a medicaid estate planning lawyer, or someone who specializes in medicaid long term care planning.
+If they tell you that you can’t qualify, try consulting with a medicaid estate planning lawyer, or a medicaid planner who specializes in medicaid long term care planning.
 There are many ways that your social services department won’t tell you about.

 If you are applying for disability, you can make a dire need request to Social Security.
 This won’t get you a doctor immediately, but it could speed up your application.
 After you are approved, then you will have insurance!
 If you need critical or life-saving medical care that you cannot afford, include this in your dire need request.

 Some estate planning lawyers recommend that couples considering getting a “Medicaid divorce” so one person can qualify for medicaid.
-It looks complicated to me, but apparently works for some people.
-Note: This may work for Medicaid, but will not work for SSI.
+Note: This may work for Medicaid, but it may not work for SSI.
 Social Security rules are different than medicaid rules.
-If you continue to live together or function as a married couple, Social Security will still consider you married.
+If you continue to live together or function as a married couple, Social Security may still consider you married.

 If you are in serious need of medical care, some people move to a different state so they can get the help they need.
 In some states it’s super easy to get on Medicaid, in other states it’s nearly impossible.
 Start by finding a state that has expanded medicaid and of course make sure you will meet the requirements before making any big moves.
 The rules are very different in different states.
 As far as I know, you can be considered a resident and apply for Medicaid the first day you arrive and set up residence somewhere.
 There may still be a wait time while your application is processed.

-If you have high medical costs, you may be able to get on medicaid through a Medicaid Spend Down program in some states.
+If you have high medical costs, you may be able to get on medicaid through a Medicaid Buy in and Medicaid Spend Down program in some states.
 If you are already on Medicare, you still may be eligible for this program.

 If you applied for Medicaid years ago and got turned down, try again now.
 The laws have changed a lot in the last few years, and are continuing to change constantly.